Organ (music): Origins

-The organ is a relatively old musical instrument, dating from the time of Ctesibius of Alexandria (285–222 BC), who invented the water organ.
+The organ is a relatively old musical instrument, dating from the time of Ctesibius of Alexandria (3rd century BC), who invented the water organ.
 It was played throughout the Ancient Greek and Ancient Roman world, particularly during races and games.
 During the early medieval period it spread from the Byzantine Empire, where it continued to be used in secular (non-religious) and imperial court music, to Western Europe, where it gradually assumed a prominent place in the liturgy of the Catholic Church.
 Subsequently, it re-emerged as a secular and recital instrument in the Classical music tradition.